HNMN3/SmartBuy/README.md

 }
 ```
 - Major fields in the Response are:
-    - products: contains the list of products to be shown.
+    - products: contains the list of products matching the given keyword.
     - aspect_stats: This contains the specification of the products along with their count.
     - category_stats: This contains the product categories along with their counts.
     - timeout_error_sites: This contains the list of sites which were not able to produce output in give time frame.